 If you are a Kansas resident you may claim this credit if:

-- Your Kentucky Adjusted Gross Income includes income earned in the other state(s), and
+- Your Kansas Adjusted Gross Income includes income earned in the other state(s), and

 - You were required to pay income tax to the other state(s) on that income.

 Important—Your credit is NOT the amount of tax withheld in the other state(s); it is determined from the "Worksheet for Residents" that follows.
 Complete the tax return(s) for the other state(s) before using the worksheet found in the instructions.

 If filing as a nonresident of Kansas you may claim this income tax credit if all of the following apply: